jasonmcaffee/Requirejs-and-2-versions-of-Jquery-Demo/README.md

 ## Usage Example
 Loading 2 isolated versions of jquery is pretty simple.
 First you need to wrap jquery in as an AMD compliant module.
+This shows one of the great advantages of the AMD API that requirejs provides us.
+More info can be found here: [CommonJS Asynchronous Definition](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) and here [RequireJS](http://requirejs.org/)

 ### Wrap Non-Compliant AMD Modules (e.g. jquery) With an AMD Module
 Note: using the order! requirejs plugin is needed to accomplish this, as it ensures that jquery is loaded before it's module wrapper is executed.